zacknewcomb/LinearAlgebra/README.md

-<h1> LinearAlgebra </h1>
+<h1> NumericalComputation </h1>

-LinearAlgebra is a Python package for scientific computing
+NumericalComputation is a Python package for scientific computing

 It provides:
 * Computational functions for common linear algebra problems